 The Renfrew Center’s Adolescent Treatment Track:

-- Helps adolescent girls and young women address the connection between their eating disorder and the challenges of this developmental stage.
+- Helps adolescent girls address the connection between their eating disorder and the challenges of this developmental stage.

 - Recognizes that eating disorder symptoms in adolescents are often linked to concerns about independence, academics, social relationships, family difficulties and, for many, the physical changes associated with maturation.